typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 | AKKA_ACTOR_SYSTEM_NAME  | The name of the `ActorSystem` of your application.
 For the purpose of this guide, we'll match the `ActorSystem` name with the application name. | 'myapp' |

-Either one of the following code can be used by your application to set up the `ActorSystem` name.
+Either one of the following code can be used by your application to set up the `ActorSystem` name:

 ```
 val actorSystem = sys.props.get("actorSystemName")
   .fold(throw new IllegalArgumentException("Actor system name must be defined"))(ActorSystem(_))
 ```

-Or alternatively, if you have a custom configuration.
+Or alternatively, if you have a custom configuration:

 ```
 import com.typesafe.config.ConfigFactory